New Years Dental Resolutions For Healthier Teeth

 Giving up tobacco will vastly benefit your oral health, and it’s definitely something to be proud of.

 Cut Down On Sugar

 For kids and teens, this might mean going easy on candy, soda, and fruit juice, whereas Mom and Dad may want to consider forgoing their morning mocha on the way to work.
 When you do eat sweets, it’s important to brush or rinse your teeth immediately afterward to minimize the amount of time the sugar is on the surface of your teeth and prevent plaque buildup.

 Visit The Dentist Regularly

 Don’t wait until your teeth and gums are hurting to go to the dentist—routine dental checkups are essential for maintaining good oral health and preventing unwanted issues.
 Generally, you should try to have your teeth cleaned and examined twice a year, but seniors may want to visit more frequently depending on their unique dental situation.

 Experienced Family & Cosmetic Dentist In San Ramon

 If you want to make good oral hygiene your New Year’s resolution, booking an appointment with a dentist is a great way to start.
 Schedule an appointment with Dr. Carol Jin, DDS in the greater San Francisco Bay Area.
-We offer dental cleanings, checkups, pediatric dentistry, dental implants, veneers, sedation, and more.
+We offer dental cleanings, checkups, dental implants, veneers, sedation, and more.
 Contact us today.